Every Owner/Member Has a Vote & a Voice.

 I believe it's the best of private company governance with the transparency of public company governance.
 The Board discusses and votes on every critical decision for the company.
 I’m often asked by AD members, ‘Do you know what's happening to the money, and do you know how it's being spent?’.
 Any board member can honestly answer ‘yes’, – we have complete financial transparency and oversight.Member since 1993

-The AD Corporate Board is composed of members across our divisions.
+The AD Corporate Board is composed of owner/members nominated and elected by an owner/member majority vote.
 They are responsible for establishing AD’s budget and policies, and for corporate governance.
 There are a number of functional committees on the board, including the audit committee and the formal compensation committee.
 Majority vote rules on our Board and term limits are generally seven years.

-Each division has its own Divisional Board comprised completely of members from that division.
-Divisional Boards are responsible for approving all strategic and programmatic decisions for their division.
-Additionally, there is at least one Divisional Board Member in every AD Network, which ensures that every member has a voice and strong representation within the Divisional Board.
+Each division has its own Divisional Board comprised completely of owner/members from that division.
+Divisional Boards are responsible for ensuring every member has a voice and strong representation and approving all strategic and programmatic decisions for their division.

 Councils & Committees